-- the scope, progress, results and costs of product discovery, preclinical studies and clinical trials; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under the Janssen Agreement and any other collaboration agreements we enter into; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; - the costs of securing manufacturing arrangements for commercial production; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory approvals to market our product candidates.
+- the scope, progress, results and costs of product discovery, preclinical studies and clinical trials; - the scope, prioritization and number of our research and development programs; - · the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under the Janssen Agreement and any other collaboration agreements we enter into; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; - · the costs of securing manufacturing arrangements for commercial production; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory approvals to market our product candidates.

+In addition to cilta-cel, we have a broad portfolio of earlier-stage product candidates.
 Identifying potential product candidates and conducting preclinical studies and clinical trials is a time- consuming, expensive and uncertain process that takes many years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of product candidates that we do not expect to be commercially available for many years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.